thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_F.md

 ---
+title: |
-title: "Appendix F: Magical Contracts"
+  Appendix F: Magical Contracts
+author: Luke Schierer
+collection: Nephilim
+layout: fanfiction
+sidebar:
+  order: 100
 ---

 As I state in [Points of Divergence][AA], Mrs. Rowling has set up a world in which magical contracts exist, and in which they can have unwilling participants.
 This has been explored in a number of other fan fiction works,[^230103-2] and while I do not want to rehash them, the idea is far too useful and tempting for me to avoid.
 I am at heart more of a world builder than a story teller, so I am going to define magical contracts rather more than Mrs. Rowling did.

 First of all, the word "contract" is rather misleading.
 The so called